CiscoDevNet/terraform-provider-intersight/website/docs/r/cond_alarm_suppression.html.markdown

   + `moid`:(string) The Moid of the referenced REST resource.
   + `object_type`:(string) The fully-qualified name of the remote type referred by this relationship.
   + `selector`:(string) An OData $filter expression which describes the REST resource to be referenced.
 This field maybe set instead of 'moid' by clients.1.
 If 'moid' is set this field is ignored.1.
 If 'selector' is set and 'moid' is empty/absent from the request, Intersight determines the Moid of theresource matching the filter expression and populates it in the MoRef that is part of the objectinstance being inserted/updated to fulfill the REST request.An error is returned if the filter matches zero or more than one REST resource.An example filter string is: Serial eq '3AA8B7T11'.
+* `rules_operator`:(string) Operation that binds all the different rules together.* `All` - All is an AND condition applied against the individual conditions.* `Any` - Any is an OR condition applied against the individual conditions.
 * `shared_scope`:(string)(ReadOnly) Intersight provides pre-built workflows, tasks and policies to end users through global catalogs.Objects that are made available through global catalogs are said to have a 'shared' ownership.
 Shared objects are either made globally available to all end users or restricted to end users based on their license entitlement.
 Users can use this property to differentiate the scope (global or a specific license tier) to which a shared MO belongs.
+* `start_date`:(string) The start date for enabling this alarm suppression rule.
+The date must followthe RFC 3339 format for date and time representation.
+If this date more than60 seconds in the past, the suppression rule will be rejected.
+If the date iswithin 60 seconds of the present time (plus or minus), the suppression will bestarted immediately.
+Otherwise, the suppression will be scheduled to start atthe requested time.
 * `tags`:(Array)
 This complex property has following sub-properties:
   + `ancestor_definitions`:(Array)